Beninese Americans: History

 The slaves brought with them their cultural practices, languages, and religious beliefs rooted in spirit and ancestor worship, which were key elements of Louisiana Voodoo.
 Also Haitians, who migrated Louisiana since the late nineteenth century and also contributed to Voodoo of this state, have the Beninese origin as one of its main origins.

 During the twentieth century, most of the Beninese people migrating to foreign countries were headed to Europe, mainly to France and Belgium, because Benin shares with them the same language (as Benin was a French colony since late of nineteenth to 1960), the costs to migrate to these countries were lower than the costs found in countries like the United States and the availability of visas.

 However, in the 1980s, some Beninese began migrating to New York, attracted by educational and employment opportunities found in this state.
 The Benineses who arrived to New York for live there, worked usually in the manufacture or sale of African clothing and hairbraiding, as happened with other West African groups in the state.
 However, it was not until the 90s when the Beninese population grew significantly in the United States compared to previous Beninese immigration in this country.
 It was from this decade when the Beninese began to feel attracted to Chicago and other big cities.
 They promoted the emigration of relatives and friends to these cities.

 As in New York, many Beninese women also worked in hairbraiding elsewhere in the United States.
 In the late 1990s many other Beninese people from Benin and Europe immigrated to United States in one second wave, pursuing also better working conditions and study, well as a graduate education.

-Demography
+Demographics

-Currently, there Beninese communities in cities such as Chicago or Washington D.C. and in other states as New York and Minnesota.
-So, great Beninese communities exist in Chicago, where, according to Bobby Dagnon, president of the Association of Beninese of Illinois, the beninese community is growing very rapidly.
+Currently, there are Beninese communities in cities such as Chicago or Washington, D.C., and in other states such as New York and Minnesota.
+Major Beninese communities exist in Chicago, where, according to Bobby Dagnon, president of the Association of Beninese of Illinois, the Beninese community is growing very rapidly.